PHoltzman/interactive-christmas/README.md

 ## TODO list
+- Add virtual light display option for testing
+- Build MazeGame
+- Add 500 more pixels to the display to make 30x10x5
+- Build DDR controller
+- Add delayed game start with quick countdown
+- Put game title up when switching to a game
+- Put score after losing a game
+- Build PongGame
+- Build CentipedeGame
+- Build PixelCatchGame
+- Build DrumHeroGame
+- Build GuitarHeroGame
+- Reduce lag on drum (perhaps pre-calculate the lights better)
 - Update readme to document better the general structure and how the various threads interact
 - Waterproof the controllers
 - Create a user interface to display what's happening and basic instructions
 - Add ability for controller to auto reconnect if it gets disconnected (guitar cord is a bit flaky when pulled)
-- Add virtual light display option for testing
 - Figure out a merge effect where all controllers work together to affect all of the lights rather than subdividing the pixels?
 	- To start, have a button on each controller than can be used to enter this mode
 		- "Start" on guitar, bottom left button on steering wheel